This diary records my personal pathway to becoming a Student of Nature.

 This path began during a year-long adventure in a little converted minivan, where I began healing from an injury that changed the direction of my life, leaving me unable to work and needing a great deal of self-care.

-It was during this cross-continent journey I discovered the healing power of sitting beside the ocean, howling at the moon, talking with the cacti and sleeping under the skies in canyons soothed an overstimulated nervous system and helped me to breathe more deeply.
+It was during this cross-continent journey I discovered the healing power of sitting beside the ocean, howling at the moon, talking with the cacti and sleeping under the skies.
+All of these actions calmed an overstimulated nervous system and helped me breathe more deeply.

 Following the sun and moon helped restore balance.
 When I returned “home” it was clear I no longer wanted to live in a city.
 I had developed an appetite for the outdoors.
 I was hungry for knowing about nature.